Why we fly

 There wasn’t enough space in the helicopter for us.
 I didn’t like the thought of being apart from him when he was so poorly, but I knew he was in really safe hands.
 The whole journey was a bit of a blur.
 It was agonising watching the time tick by.
 All we wanted was to be at Jack’s side, but we knew that the helicopter transfer gave him the best chance of survival.
 I can’t really find the words to tell you how grateful we all are that the Children’s Air Ambulance were there for us.
 Everything could have been very different without their help.

-On 11th April 2014, we flew Jack from the Isle of Wight to Southampton.
-It was a journey that saved his life and that only an air ambulance like ours, with its specialist team, could achieve.
+On 11th April 2014, we flew Jack from the South, it was a journey that saved his life and that only an air ambulance like ours, with its specialist team, could achieve.

 When Jack was born earlier that year, his mum and dad were overjoyed.
 Mike and Abi already had four-year-old Charlie, and they felt like the family was complete.